ASE G1 Maintenance & Lt. Repair Practice Test

 Answer D is wrong.
 Debris on the condenser's fins reduces airflow and its ability to transfer heat.

 14. A technician runs a scan and receives a fault code indicating a problem in the MAF sensor circuit.
-Technician A says this could be caused by a loose wire or an intermittent open.
+Technician A says this could be caused by a loose connector.
 Technician B says this could be caused by a faulty MAF sensor.
 Who is correct?

 - A. Technician A